aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

 Previous versions of Ionic made use of the Angular framework, and Ionic 4 is no exception.
 Modern versions of Angular provide a component-based architecture in which the application is broken up into units called components, which are in turn executed in the context of a module.

 Each component typically consists of an HTML template, a module file, a component file, an SCSS (SASS stylesheet) file and a SPEC file used for testing.
-This form of architecture encourages developers to write code that is relatively easy to understand, extend and debug.
+This form of architecture encourages developers to write code that is relatively easy to understand, extend, and debug.

-In the ‘tabs’ ionic starter that you've created, each of the three tabs is defined by its own module, which in turn consists of one component each.
+In the ‘tabs’ Ionic starter that you've created, each of the three tabs is defined by its own module, which in turn consists of one component each.

 If your application grows much larger, you can refactor it into multiple components per page.
 For example, in this tutorial, you will be adding a component to one of the modules which define the behavior and appearance of a modal dialog for adding and editing items.